covrig/homeassistant-gcharts-card/README.md

 <img src="https://i.imgur.com/XSTSlds.gif" height="500">

 KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work.
+I decided not creata config options under the `customize` since I will limit the configuration options.
 I will work in adding all chart types.
 Maybe others will contribute.
 ## Features
 * Updates in real time;